iamVP7/mozwebext_book/manuscript/Motivational_tab.md

 getRandomQuote();
 ```

-Thats it, our extension (WebExtension or Add-on) is ready, once we do temporary install we can experience it.
+That's it, our extension (WebExtension or Add-on) is ready, once we do the temporary install we can experience it.
 When we open a new tab our page by default will look like below.

 ![New tab Addon](images/quote.png)